HAIFIT: Human-to-AI Fashion Image Translation: Methodology

 \section{Methodology}

-In this study, we present HAIFIT, as depicted in Fig.~\ref{fig:s2i}, which is based on PGGAN~\cite{karras2017progressive} and comprises two core components: the \textit{Multi-scale Feature Fusion Encoder} (MFFE), and the \textit{Cross-level Skip Connection Module} (CSCM).
+In this study, we present HAIFIT, as depicted in Fig.~\ref{fig:s2i}, which draws on the training strategy of PGGAN~\cite{karras2017progressive} and comprises two core components: the \textit{Multi-scale Feature Fusion Encoder} (MFFE), and the \textit{Cross-level Skip Connection Module} (CSCM).
 The MFFE is used to get global contour features and abstract intent features.
 Then the feature maps are resized and concatenated at multiple scales before being fed into the multi-scale pyramid generator, which can produce realistic images with complete structures and exquisite details.